Wide Width Shoes - The Essential Guide

 There are three factors taken into consideration that determines shoe width:

-Wide width shoes are wider across the shoe, deeper from top to bottom, roomier in the toe box area, and have a generous instep to accommodate wide or swollen feet.
+Wide width shoes are wider across the shoe, deeper from top to bottom, roomier in the toe box area, and have a generous instep to accommodate wide shoes for swollen feet.

 Whereas medium-width shoes often don’t include a width label, wide-width shoes come with a label indicating their width.
 Therapeutic shoes or orthopedic shoes such as Orthofeet shoes, are available in wider widths, and the width is designated by letters.